ClubSandwich16/Pulse-Support/README.md

 # Pulse-Support
-Where you can give suggestions, complaints and log bugs for the "Pulse - Financial Tracker" App To reach out, please contact: paperless.clubsandwich@gmail.com
+Where you can give suggestions, complaints and log bugs for the "Pulse - Financial Tracker" App.
+To reach out, please contact: paperless.clubsandwich@gmail.com